Click here to download as a PDF

 2.6b Can an application for an inpatient hospital admission also be used to cover any outpatient care that is required post-discharge?

 OAC 5160-2-07.17(B)(3) permits a hospital to apply an approved free care application to any outpatient service delivered up to 90 days from the date of the initial outpatient service.
-It is also not necessary to take a new application for an inpatient re-admission so long as the re-admission is within 45 days of the date of the initial admission date and it is for the same underlying condition.
+It is also not necessary to take a new application for an inpatient re-admission as long as the re-admission occurs within 45 days of a discharge that was approved for free care and the readmission is for the same underlying condition.
 Eligibility for all other inpatient admissions must be judged separately and require new free care applications.
+(07/01/15)

 2.6c Does an approved free care application apply to services delivered by other hospitals during the 90 and 45 day periods immediately following an outpatient encounter or inpatient admission?

 Yes, an inpatient application can also be used to cover related outpatient services for the patient in the 90-day period immediately following the first day of the inpatient admission.

 2.7a Who can sign a free care application and attest to the accuracy of the information it contains?